 Booking link: Pullman Vung Tau

 Pullman is no longer a strange name to globetrotters, and Pullman Vung Tau provides an ideal hub for a tropical getaway on the sunny coastlines of Vung Tau.
-With high-speed Wi-fi connection throughout the premise and professionally designed spaces, at the Pullman Hotel Vung Tau, every business traveler can enjoy meaningful leisure time while staying connected to work.
+With high-speed Wi-fi connection throughout the premises and professionally designed spaces, every business traveler can enjoy meaningful leisure time while staying connected to work at the Pullman Hotel Vung Tau.

 Anoasis Resort Long Hai